compiler-explorer/compiler-explorer/README.md

 ### Videos

-There are a number of videos that showcase some of the features of Compiler Explorer:
+There are a number of videos that showcase some features of Compiler Explorer:

 * [presentation for CppCon 2019 about the project](https://www.youtube.com/watch?v=kIoZDUd5DKw)
 * [older 2 part series of videos](https://www.youtube.com/watch?v=4_HL3PH4wDg) which go into a bit more detail